Rockland County White Collar Crime Defense Attorney

 Stealing over $1,000 worth of money or property is considered larceny in the fourth degree and is a class E felony.
 If you are convicted of larceny in the fourth degree, you will face three or more years in prison in addition to a fine of either $5,000 or double the amount of the gain from the crime.

-Choose a Knowledgeable White Collar Crime Lawyer in Rockland County
+Local Insights on White Collar Crimes in Rockland County

 White collar crimes can lead to serious legal penalties.
 In addition to incarceration and fines, conviction can also affect your professional licenses, reputation and future opportunities.
 I understand that this is a difficult time in your life, and I can personally walk you through the process and advocate for your rights and interests.